superluminar-io/workshop/content/04_costs/_index.md

 # Costs of a superwerker setup

 The installation and usage of [superwerker] is free of charge!
-The project and all included components is are available as open-source and provided using the [MIT licence](https://github.com/superwerker/superwerker/blob/main/LICENSE.md).
+The project and all included components are available as open-source and provided using the [MIT licence](https://github.com/superwerker/superwerker/blob/main/LICENSE.md).

 > Of course, costs will be incurred by the AWS services [superwerker] sets up.
-For a smaller environments, the monthlys costs will be less than $10.
+For smaller environments, the monthly costs will be less than $10.

 ## Included Services